RasaHQ/rasa/docs/http.rst

 -----------------------
 You need to do a ``POST`` to the ``/conversation/<sender_id>/parse`` endpoint.
-``<sender_id>`` is the conversation id (e.g. ``default`` if you just have one user, or the facebook user id or any other identifier).
+``<sender_id>`` is the conversation id (e.g. ``default`` if you just have one user, or the facebook user id or any other identifier):

 .. code-block:: bash